 Your Guide to Choosing a Room Air Purifier

 Choosing the right air purifier for your house can seem like a daunting task if you do not know where to start.
 People, now more than ever, are turning to natural solutions for resolving everyday health issues such as allergies and asthma.
-The easiest way we can remove these pollutants from the air is through the use of a room air purifier
+The easiest way we can remove these airborne contaminants from the air is through the use of a room air purifier.

-- Does not produce ozone.
-Another counter productive trait of some room air purifiers is its ozone producing ability.
+Does not produce ozone.
+Another counterproductive trait of some room air purifiers is its ozone producing ability.
 Ozone is a charged oxygen molecule and harmful in large doses.
-The most common type of purifiers that create ozone are ionizers.
-They use an electro-static process to purify the air which emits a clean and crisp smell.
+The most common type of air cleaner that create ozone are ionizers.
+They use an electrostatic process to purify the air which emits a clean and crisp smell and these ionic air cleaners are dangerous to your health.
 You would think this was the smell of pure air, but it is not and should be avoided at all costs.